The Complete Guide to Using Compression Correctly in Your Mixes

-As far as mixing processors go, compression is the second in command after EQ when you need to manipulate audio.
+Using compression correctly is the second most important thing to do after EQ when you need to manipulate audio.

 If your mix is muddy, it’s just muddy in general to everybody most of the time.

 If it’s muddy, there are a few ways to fix that, but it revolves around cleaning up the low-mid area.

 Compression is highly subjective, and you can use it so many different ways.

 You can use compression five different ways that all sound different but still GOOD.
 It just depends on the style you’re going for, and the sound you want out of your mix.